Title: Grant Procedures

 - Project managers are responsible for interfacing with regulatory agencies, external auditors, and internal college staff regarding their programs/grants.

 - Project managers must submit a final report to Office of Resource Development.

 - Project managers, in collaboration with the accountant, are responsible for ensuring that only actual grant costs are charged to grants.
 Costs are to be split based upon a reasonable allocation method or rationale consistent with grant and/or contract guidelines as well as federal and/or state regulations and approved cost allocation methods or strategies (refer to SFSC Procedure 4222).
 Project managers will review actual costs to budget at least monthly to identify potential unallowable costs, cost transfers, or cost overruns.
 The project manager will help to secure alternative funding and advise the accountant who will perform the journal entry to transfer the expenses from the grant.

 - Project managers will assist in coordinating appropriate publicity in conjunction with the Community Relations and Marketing Department.

 - The controller will assign an accountant to oversee every grant and to work with each project manager.
 The controller is responsible for maintaining a financial management system that meets the conditions and requirements established by the Federal Office of Management and Budget for federal funds or meets the requirements of other agencies in the instance of state, local, or private grants.

-- The accountant is responsible for ensuring the grant budget and is responsible for requesting or coordinating the request of budget amendments.
+- The accountant is responsible for monitoring the grant budget and is responsible for requesting and coordinating the request of budget amendments.